SERVICES & FACILITIES

 For more information regarding circulation, see the circulation policies.

-The high school library consists of the main library, a computer classroom, a conference room, two group study rooms, the school librarian's office, a professional room, a library work room, a copy room, two storage rooms, a teacher workroom, and a teacher lounge/kitchen.
-The library has two sets of double doors, as well as a hallway door to the computer classroom and a side door for staff use only.
+The high school library consists of the main library, a conference room, the school librarian's office, a writing center, a copy room, two storage rooms, a workroom, and a teacher lounge/kitchen.
+The library has two sets of double doors, as well as a side door for staff use only.
 Fiction and Nonfiction books are located in the tall shelves on either side of the library.
-Biographies and Reading List books are located in the short shelves on both sides of the library.
-There are also two small shelving areas for Graphic Novels and College & Career books.
-The library owns a set of 35 Chromebooks for use by classes and students, as needed.
-There are also two more sets of 32 Chromebooks for checkout by teachers.
-The computer classroom houses 24 computers.
-There are three group meeting tables in the middle of the library behind the circulation desk.
+Assigned Reading, Graphic Novels, and Comics are located in the short shelves on both sides of the library.
+There are also two small shelving areas for Games, STEM kits, and Yearbooks.
+There are three group meeting tables in the middle of the library and on each side of the circulation desk.
 The circulation desk is located at the front of the library where patrons enter.
-There are club chairs scattered throughout the library encouraging group conversation and solitary reading.
+There are club chairs in group seating in the middle of the library behind the circulation desk.
 Anyone looking for a specific book can use the iPad OPAC stations to see what is in our catalog or go to read.trussvillecityschools.com on a separate device.

 Our library runs on a flexible schedule.
 Staff and students have access to the library and materials during our posted hours.
 Staff are encouraged to use the library often for instruction during class projects and research.
-When Mrs. Massey not present at the circulation desk, please don’t hesitate to ask the student library aides for assistance.
-They have been trained to help locate and check out materials, assist with printing and copying, and even assist with some basic technology troubleshooting.
-To schedule a space in the library, consult the calendar and fill out a reservation form here.
+When Mrs. Massey is not present at the circulation desk, please don’t hesitate to ask the library assistant or the student library aides for assistance.
+They have been trained to help locate and check out materials and assist with printing and copying.
+To schedule a space in the library, email the librarian.

 The school librarian is in charge of selecting the materials for the library.
 She takes many things into account when choosing these materials and consults patrons such as students and staff, as well as professional resources.
 She takes the ideals of intellectual freedom seriously.
 She strives to select materials that represent as many different cultures, ideas, and values as possible.
 She believes this is a protection of the first amendment rights of her students and does not agree with censoring their natural curiosity.
 Rather, she strives to encourage students to learn all that they can to become informed, successful members of society.